JB0nline/Snake/README.md

 # Snake
 A simple version of the classic game Snake.
-Designed more as a proof on concept.
+Proof of concept/programming development game.